jakemcc/jakemccrary.com/source/_posts/2016-11-16-a-guide-to-distributed-work.markdown

 Use this time to have some meals and drinks with your co-workers.
 Play some board games and talk about things other than work.
 Sing some karaoke.
 Get to know your co-workers as more than someone inside your computer.
 Doing so can help with communication and understanding personalities.

+## Fin

+It is an exciting time to be a remote worker.
+New tools are emerging that try to make remote work easier.
+New techniques are being discovered.
+Old techniques are being adapted.

+I hope you've found this article useful.
+If you are a remote worker, maybe you've picked up some ideas to bring into your remote work.
+If you work in an office, perhaps you've found some useful arguments for moving towards remote work.

+There is much more I could write about remote work and distributed teams.
+Some of these sections deserve their own posts and extended examples.

+## Acknowledgements

+I gave a presentation at the [2016 AIT Workshop](http://lanyrd.com/2016/aitworkshop/) on remote work.
+I've also had correspondence with [Timothy Pratley](https://timothypratley.blogspot.com/), [Rusty Bentley](http://www.rustybentley.com/), [Carin Meier](http://gigasquidsoftware.com/), [Devin Walters](https://twitter.com/devn), [Paco Viramontes](https://twitter.com/kidpollo), [Jeff Bay](http://www.xpteam.com/), [Michael Halvorson](https://www.linkedin.com/in/michaelthalvorson/).
+The input and discussions I've had with all of these people and more have influenced my thoughts towards remote work.
+Thank you.

 ## Other references

 - [Remote - Jason Fried and David Heinemeier Hansson](http://amzn.to/2geZYlw)